Pan-STARRS follow-up of the gravitational-wave event S250818k and the lightcurve of SN 2025ulz

 At the Pan-STARRS sky location of \SNName\ (\PSCoords), the STScI PS1 $3 \pi$ stamp server reference frames are shallower than our stacked target images \citep{Flewelling2020}.
-Subtraction of a reference template shallower than the science image can lead to substantial systematic errors in the true photometry of the transient.
+Subtraction of a reference template shallower than the science image can lead to substantial systematic errors in measuring reliable photometry for the transient.
 Specifically, we find that use of the PS1 $3 \pi$ $i$-band reference images result in systematic offsets from the true photometry of order $\lesssim 0.8$\,mag.
 Since the release of the PS1 DR2 images at STScI, both PS1 and PS2 have continued observing, and in certain regions of the sky we can construct significantly deeper reference images from this proprietary data.
-Our new stacked reference frames sum to total exposure times for each of \grizy\ of $t_g = 817$, $t_r = 960$, $t_i = 4445$, $t_z = 6720$ and $t_y = 2760$~seconds.
-Using these as reference templates allows us to extract accurate photometry for \SNName, as well as ensuring reliable host galaxy subtraction, a vital step given the proximity of the transient to the host galaxy nucleus.
+Our new stacked reference frames sum to total exposure times for each of \izy\ of $t_i = 4445$, $t_z = 6720$ and $t_y = 2760$~seconds.\footnote{We do not possess many historical $gr$-band images, and so rely on the original DR2 templates, with total exposure times of $t_g = 817$ and $t_r = 960$~seconds.} Using these as reference templates allows us to extract accurate photometry for \SNName, as well as ensuring reliable host galaxy subtraction, a vital step given the proximity of the transient to the host galaxy nucleus.
 To enable robust analysis of \SNName\ by other groups, we provide public access to these improved reference frames (see Data Availability).